keawade/keawade.github.io/content/posts/2014-08-04-NTP_Configuration.md

 title: "NTP Configuration"
 date: 2014-08-04
 slug: 2014-08-04-NTP_Configuration
-summary: A brief guide to the Network Time Protocol and its configuration.
+description: A brief guide to the Network Time Protocol and its configuration.
 aliases:
   - /2014-08-04-NTP_Configuration
 ---